lipilian/PlenopticImageProcessing/README.md

 Test data, created using blender cycles raytracer, can be found in SampleData folder in the repository.
 In the [brother](https://github.com/Arne-Petersen/Plenoptic-Simulation) repository @@ you can find the blender package to create your own synthetical data.
 All MLA and main-lens properties can be controlled for creating realistic plenoptic images.

 ### bash script aplied

+In DependentInstall folder, I create three sub folder for CUDA, OPENCV, QT.
+They are for bash script for 3 dependece library install to help the user install those function and software.

+### Cmake,
+Cmake to build the file in the build sub folder, if there is not build folder, mkdir one.